-Sleep quality took a nosedive 2020.
-With sky-high anxiety over COVID-19, along with family disruptions, financial setbacks and cabin fever from outdoor restrictions, a good night’s sleep was hard to find.
+Sleep quality took a nosedive 2021.
+With sky-high anxiety over COVID-19, along with family disruptions and financial setbacks, a good night’s sleep was hard to find.
 Patients frequently complained of sleep disturbances to their doctors and online searches for insomnia skyrocketed.

 Below, sleep experts offer multiple tips for improving sleep and building sleep-promoting habits as part of your routine:

 — Reestablish waking and bedtime rituals.

 — Avoid overexposure to stressful news and social media.